Eandalf/expressgo/README.md

 1. **Host** is not allowed in path matching.
 2. All path matching is precise.
 3. Path matching is case insensitive.
+4. Defining multiple lists of callbacks on the same route is allowed.

 To alter the behavior back to defaults of **net/http**: